Last Updated on May 8, 2023 by Dave Schoenbeck

 The Hidden Costs of a Bad Hire

-The Department of Labor estimates that the cost of a bad hire is approximately 30% of that person’s earnings their first year due to recruiting, training, onboarding, and the cost of starting all over again afterward.
+The Department of Labor estimates that a bad hire costs approximately 30% of that person’s earnings their first year due to recruiting, training, onboarding, and starting all over again afterward.

 However, hiring the wrong person for the job costs more than the money and time required to hire and train.
 Some experts claim that the actual cost is closer to $240,000!
 Here are some of the insidious effects of hiring unqualified employees: